Use this button to switch between dark and light mode.

 • Basic customer service

-Machine learning gives computers the ability to learn without being explicitly programmed.
-Machine learning constructs algorithms that can learn from and make predictions about data.
-Such algorithms operate by building a model from example inputs in order to make data-driven predictions, or decisions, rather than following strictly static program instructions.
+Machine learning gives computers the ability to learn without being explicitly programmed by utilizing algorithms that can learn from and make predictions about data.
+Such algorithms operate by building a model from example inputs in order to make data-driven predictions or decisions, rather than following strictly static program instructions.

-In other words, when used properly, machine learning helps you dig deeper into your research.
-It can find ancillary topics that can be relevant to your search, spot connections between seemingly unrelated subjects and even offer suggestions to your search queries.
+When used properly, machine learning helps attorneys dig deeper into research.
+It can find ancillary topics that are relevant to a search, spot connections between seemingly unrelated subjects, and even offer suggestions for additional search queries.

-This technology can also proactively correct errors in your search terms to keep you on the right path— which brings us to something called language analytics.
+This technology can also proactively correct errors in search terms to keep attorneys on the right path— which brings us to something called language analytics.

-It’s a massive understatement to say that legal-speak can be a bit different than natural language.
-But how does a computer decipher the nuances between the way humans speak and write, while accounting for intricacies like colloquialisms, dialect, idioms and, dare we say it, sarcasm?
+It’s an understatement to say that legal-speak is different than natural language.
+But how does a computer decipher the nuances between the way humans speak and write, while accounting for intricacies like colloquialisms, dialect, idioms, and sarcasm?
+Language analytics.

-This is a specific area where machine learning capabilities offer a big benefit to lawyers.
-It’s a painstaking process, but it is possible to teach a computer how to read legal text through advanced natural language processing.
-With the right analytics tools, you can then use this technology to pinpoint precise words or phrases within millions of lines of text.
+It's possible to teach a computer how to read legal text through advanced natural language processing, also known as NLP.
+With the right analytics tools, attorneys can pinpoint precise words or phrases within millions of lines of text.

 Natural language processing is also handy for conducting searches.
 If a machine can recognize certain words or phrases, it can help deliver more relevant results and reveal where specific phrases appear in a lengthy document.

-You’ve probably noticed the word “analytics” pop up quite a bit so far.
-Any discussion of artificial intelligence is bound to include talk of analytics and big data, so it’s important that you understand what that means.
+Any discussion of artificial intelligence is bound to include talk of analytics and big data, so it’s important to understand legal analytics

 In the name of brevity, analytics is the science of drawing insights from large volumes of data.
 This can be particularly valuable when it comes to forecasting future events—which is where predictive analytics come in.